Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Collisions of a type-I pair: formation of magnetic breathers and pair reproduction

 At sufficiently high initial velocities, a new type-I pair can be recreated with a finite separating velocity [Fig.\ref{collision_processes}(c)], which can be effectively viewed as reflection.
 The conspicuous feature here is that a type-I pair always annihilates firstly when colliding.
 If the remaining energy of the localized nonlinear wave packet is less than the energy of a stationary type-I pair, a reproduction can not occur, which is the case for low incoming velocities (low initial energies).
-For a type-I pair with high incoming velocities (high initial energies), the remaining energy is sufficiently large and recreating a separating type-I pair is possible~[Fig.~\ref{collision_processes}(c)], where the separating velocity is lower than the incoming velocity since the type-I FDS energy increases as increasing the propagating velocity~\cite{Xiaoquan22}.
+For a type-I pair with high incoming velocities (high initial energies), the remaining energy is sufficiently large and recreating a separating type-I pair is possible~[Fig.~\ref{collision_processes}(c)][see also Fig.~\ref{fig:kinkstructure}(a2)(a3)(a4) in Appendix ~\ref{kink structure}], where the separating velocity is lower than the incoming velocity since the type-I FDS energy increases as increasing the propagating velocity~\cite{Xiaoquan22}.
+Here we emphasize that the collision dynamics of type-I pairs investigated in the exactly solvable parameter region holds qualitatively for other values of $g_s/g_n$ (Fig.~\ref{gs001}(a)-(c) in Appendix~\ref{away solvable regime}).